 Mrinal S. Patnaik, M.B.B.S.

-Why did you choose to study clinical and translational research?
+Why did you choose Mayo Clinic to explore research?